wlandau/wlandau.github.io/_posts/2017-07-28-memoization.md

 ---

 <p>
 <a href="https://en.wikipedia.org/wiki/Memoization">Memoization</a> is the practice of storing the return values of function calls for later use.
 A memoized function simply reads a prior result if called a second time with the same inputs.
 It is a well-established method across many languages for skipping redundant work and saving time.
-In R, the <a href="https://CRAN.R-project.org/package=memoise">memoise package</a> is an excellent implementation.
+In R, the <a href="https://CRAN.R-project.org/package=memoise">memoise package</a> by <a href="https://github.com/hadley">Hadley Wickham</a>, <a href="https://github.com/jimhester">Jim Hester</a>, <a href="https://github.com/krlmlr">Kirill Müller</a>, and others is one of the most elegant and useful packages I have ever seen.
 </p>

 ## Efficiency gains